 Time tracking must integrate with capacity planning to be effective.
 Workload management features use time data to visualize team bandwidth and prevent overcommitment.

-How to choose time tracking software for your organization?
+How to choose the right time tracking software for your organization

 The value of time tracking software is directly proportional to how well it communicates with other systems.
 Integration eliminates data silos and ensures that time data enriches other business processes.